iomesh/docs/docs/Deploy IOMesh Cluster/install-iomesh.md

 ### Installing IOMesh on Kubernetes
 #### Quick Installation

 1. Run the corresponding commands according to your Linux distribution.
 Replace `10.234.1.0/24` with the actual network segment.
+After executing the above command, wait for a few minutes.

    > **Note:**
    >
    > `Helm3`, a package manager for Kubernetes, is included in the commands below.
 It will be installed automatically if it is not found.

     <!--DOCUSAURUS_CODE_TABS-->